 When your faith is tested, your endurance has a chance to grow.
 So let it grow, for when your endurance is fully developed, you will be perfect and complete, needing nothing.
 (James 1:2)

-🔵 No longer do we need the approval of people in any aspect.
+- No longer do we need the approval of people in any aspect.
 Not even family or spousal approval is needed to validate us in our relationship with God.
-It’s nice if you have it, but you find that it isn’t necessary.
+It’s nice to have it, but it isn’t necessary.
 This is not a pride thing at all, but instead an inner knowing that we are one with God and His heart.
 We can be sure in His goodness and sure in His love.
 We each live for His approval only.

 This doesn’t come easy…. it happens when we endure a time where no earthly person is there to give validation, and we have to figure out how to live through it.

-🔵 We live abandoned to our own agenda, and instead live for God’s agenda.
+- We live with no agenda, and instead live for God’s agenda.
 It comes during a painful process where our attempts at personal plans get continually derailed or cancelled until what’s left is complete surrender to any of our own aspirations for spending our time.
 Maybe for you “spontaneous” types this isn’t a struggle, but for “planner” type personalities like mine, complete relinquishing of plans is hard.
 However, there is a great deal of freedom on the other side.
 I once had my controlled life all planned out with calendars and lists… but I have since morphed into a different person who rarely knows what day or even month it is.

 We don’t go looking for trauma, it happens to us.
 However, we can choose how to respond.
 I hope in time you see traumatic situations not only for the jarring painful circumstances but also for the positive spiritual benefits.